Personal finance savvy rising, but high credit card debt persists

 Personal finance know-how no good

-A survey of personal financial knowledge by Harris Interactive on behalf of Lending Club shows that Americans still aren’t making the most of hard-learned instant cash credit lessons learned during the recession.
+A survey of personal financial knowledge by Harris Interactive on behalf of Lending Club shows that Americans still aren’t making the most of hard-learned fast cash credit lessons learned during the recession.
 Adults unaware of their credit score came in at 31 percent, compared to 45 percent who didn’t have a clue in 2007 according to a Bankrate, Inc. survey.
 Fewer adults (22 percent) who use a credit card don’t know the interest rate on the credit card they use most often (compared to 29 percent who reported not knowing in 2007, according to a National Foundation for Credit Counseling survey).

 Credit card debt prevails

 Credit card companies will be glad to know that of those adults who do know the interest rates on their cards, the survey shows 31 percent have an interest rate of 20 percent or more and 64 percent pay 14 percent or more.
 Although 93 percent of credit card users know it’s possible to negotiate for a better rate, only 29 percent have ever tried to.
 Although closing a credit card account negatively impacts credit score, 18 percent erroneously believe it increases your credit score; 27 percent believed it has no impact.
 For those with debt other than a home mortgage, credit card debt is the most common type of debt overall (67 percent) and often the most expensive type of debt to carry.